disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 3 - Review the Activity in Defender for Cloud Apps

+In this task, you will review activity in Defender for Cloud Apps by accessing the activity log, filtering for Microsoft Forms, and checking sign-on records.

 1. Return to the browser running Microsoft Defender.

 2. Refresh the browser to ensure the most recent data is downloaded.